NicholasAntoniadesEngineer/Technical-Assessment/engineering_technical_assessment/README.md

 # Technical Assessment
 This repo will be used to hold the assignment set out as part of the interview process for an embedded software role.
 The actual assignment can be found in engineering_technical_assessment/documentation/embedded_software_technical_assessment.docx

+This project still needs a linker file and the makefile updated

 # Building the project and running the demo app

 1. To build the project run ./build_project.sh